 The Board has determined that all Governance and Nominating Committee members are independent under the listing standards of the NYSE.
 In calendar year 2008, the Governance and Nominating Committee held five meetings.
-In calendar year 2009, the Governance and Nominating Committee held five meetings.
-In calendar year 2009, the Governance and Nominating Committee, Source and each of the Audit Committee, Compensation Committee, Commercial Operations Oversight Committee, Nuclear Oversight Subcommittee and Finance Committee conduct annual self-evaluations to assess their effectiveness and review their Charters.
+In calendar year 2009, the Governance and Nominating Committee has held two meetings through March 30, 2009.
+The Board and each of the Audit Committee, Compensation Committee, Commercial Operations Oversight Committee, Nuclear Oversight Subcommittee and Finance Committee conduct annual self-evaluations to assess their effectiveness and review their Charters.
 Individual directors are also evaluated by the Board.
 The Governance and Nominating Committee coordinates each of these annual evaluations.